mareenp/multiple-contrast-count/README.md

 MCT_Count_plot_4.R \
 An R script to create the figures for the simulation study regarding 4 groups, creates Figure 1-3 and A1-A5.

+MCT_Count_plot_TIM-HF2.R \
+An R script to create the figure for the additional simulation study regarding the count outcome of TIM-HF2 trial.

 MCT_Count_Powertable_anyall_4.R \
 An R script to create the tabeles for the simulation study for any and all pairs power, creates Table S1-S4 in supplementary material.